 YVote is creating a cross-partisan, youth civic engagement movement through which young people channel their passions and beliefs into positive civic action, at and beyond the ballot box.

-Meanwhile, recent events have catalyzed an enormous appetite to create change, and many youth yearn to find a way to channel their efforts to strengthen civil society and to build a more just and equitable world.
-Now is the time for a youth social movement, and YVote aims to help spark and support it.
+YVote works to counteract that and help young people capitalize on their collective power.
+Recent events have catalyzed an enormous appetite to create change, and many youth yearn to find a way to channel their efforts to strengthen civil society and to build a more just and equitable world.
+Now is the time for a youth social movement, and YVote is helping spark and support it.

 YVote is undertaking a new approach to civic motivation and voter registration, mobilization, and turnout.
 Working with racially, economically, and politically diverse youth in New York City who will be “18 in ’18” and preparing for their first vote in the midterm elections, YVote participants are identifying and unpacking issues they’re passionate about–such as affordable housing/gentrification, school desegregation, mass incarceration–examining connections between these issues and the question of “why vote?” alongside additional ways they can make a positive difference in their communities and more broadly.

 Fifty rising diverse and dynamic students from across over 20 public high schools and all five boroughs of New York City launched YVote in the Summer of 2017 with a series of student focus groups and co-design sessions.
 Participants engage in historical analysis–rooted in a case study of Freedom Summer 1964–and regional analysis–rooted in exploration of the 2016 presidential election.
 They hone in on WHY voting matters today, WHO today’s voters are, WHAT motivates young voters across the political spectrum, and HOW to engage them in and beyond voting.